christiangemesi/bachelorarbeit/README.md

 >    - You can verify the installation by running `docker --version` in a Terminal or run `Docker Desktop` on Windows <br>

 > 2. Preparing the Folder Structure <br>
-> The Following steps should be done in your IDE, since otherwise youd might be needed to download additional software to create a .sh file. <br>
+> The Following steps should be done in your IDE, since otherwise youd be needed to download additional software to create a .sh file. <br>
 >
 >      1. `right click on the root directory (thek-re-2) -> New -> Directory` (Name: thekre_webportal)
->      2. In the folder create a new file called "thekre_docker.sh" and paste the content from the file below:
+>      2. In the folder create a new file called `thekre_docker.sh` and paste the content from the file below:
 >          ```
 >          #!/bin/bash
 >          echo "Creating a new folder..."